 ERA5 atmospheric reanalysis

-ERA5, the successor to ERA-Interim, provides global, hourly estimates of atmospheric variables, at a horizontal resolution of 31 km and 137 vertical levels from the surface to 0.01 hPa.
-Produced by ECMWF, ERA5 presently extends back to 1979; it will ultimately be extended back to 1950.
-ERA5 represents 10 years of progress made in modeling and data assimulation since the production of ERA-Interim.
+ERA5 represents 10 years of progress made in modelling and data assimilation since the production of ERA-Interim.
 The numerous improvements and advances are discussed in the Expert Guidance and the cited literature.
-Although this is an extraordinary product, users still need to be aware of the limitations of reanalysis; two of the major ones are that non-physical trends and variability may be present in the record due to changes in the observing system, and that the climatolgies of some variables, like surface energy fluxes, are not well represented.
+Although this is an extraordinary and very widely used product, users still need to be aware of the limitations of reanalysis; the major one that non-physical trends and variability may be present in the record of some variables due to an undesired interplay between systematic model bias and changes in the observing system.

 Key Strengths